stefanwittwer/remotion-animated/sites/docs/docs/animations/scale.md

 # Scale

 The `Scale` animation scales an element horizontally, vertically or both, using a `transform`.
+It can also scale in 3D space along the z-axis.

 ## Usage